 Model family for investigating future transformation scenarios for energetic biomass usage in the transport, power and heat sectors.
 The latest published versions are available online with and open source license: BENSIM / BENOPT.

 BENSIM (BioENergy SImulation Model) and BENOPT (BioENergy OPTimisation model) have been developed in order to model the competition between different bioenergy technology options.
-BENSIM/BENOPT exists in two main variants: (1) a myopic, recursive simulation model that looks for the most cost-effective technology mix under certain conditions (BENSIM), and (2) a perfect foresight optimization model for optimal allocation of biomass across different sectors and goal functions.
+BENSIM/BENOPT exists in two main variants: (1) a myopic, recursive simulation model that looks for the most cost-effective technology mix under certain conditions including technological learning (BENSIM), and (2) a perfect foresight optimization model for optimal allocation of dispatchable renewable energy carriers across different sectors and goal functions (BENOPT).

-The model can also be used to investigate the sensitivity of the developments by means of various methods (Monte Carlo, SOBOL), on which a large number of parameters have an influence, especially in the complex area of biomass use.
+The models are also used to investigate the sensitivity of the developments by means of various methods (Monte Carlo, SOBOL), on which a large number of parameters have an influence, especially in the complex area of biomass use.

 BENSIM/BENOPT was/is used in the following projects and in each case adapted and further developed: